telefonicaid/fiware-orion/doc/manuals/admin/database_model.md

     that it uses to be the same that a modDate corresponding to at least one of the attributes (not always: it will not be the same if the last update was a DELETE operation).
-It matches creDate if the entity has not be modified after creation.
+It matches creDate if the entity has not been modified after creation.
 -   **location** (optional): geographic location of the entity, composed of the following fields:
     -   **attrName**: the attribute name that identifies the geographic location in the attrs array
-    -   **coords**: a GJSON representing the location of the entity.
+    -   **coords**: a GeoJSON representing the location of the entity.
 See below for more details.

 Regarding `location.coords` in can use several formats: